Posts

 Image

 ‘The fatigue is not only real, it is absolutely legitimate’: why are so many of us so tired right now? | Australian lifestyle | The Guardian I saw this article today and it resonated with me; the feeling of so many things to deal with, too many complex issues that I just can't fix, not enough time, not enough emotional and cognitive bandwidth.
 I feel tired and weary and wonder whether its just me, is this part of getting older?
 Or is this feeling of exhaustion and weariness a response to modern life and our rapidly evolving digital landscape?
 The Parallels with Brain Injury I think back to the people I met through public engagement and involvement in research, those living with brain injury.
-I particularly recall one young women talking about the sense that time is moving faster for her than other people.
+I particularly recall one young woman talking about the sense that time is moving faster for her than other people.
 She is going as fast as she can and everyone wonders why she is so slow.
 Mental Slowness After a brain injury, survivors often experience slower information p...

 Mechanisms of fatigue